Data Protection Guideline

-1.1 In order to service our clients Saxo Bank A/S (hereinafter “Saxo Bank” “we” or “us”) needs to collect personal data from our clients and /or potential clients and employees.
+1.1 In order to service our clients Saxo Bank A/S (hereinafter “Saxo Bank” “we” or “us”) needs to collect personal data from our clients and/or potential clients, contact persons at suppliers and/or other business partners.
+Saxo Bank also processes personal data about employees for the purpose of personnel administration.

-In light of the above, Saxo Bank wants to ensure a high level of data protection as privacy is a cornerstone in gaining and maintaining the trust of our clients, employees and suppliers and thus, ensuring Saxo Bank’s future business.
+In light of the above, Saxo Bank wants to ensure a high level of data protection as privacy is a cornerstone in gaining and maintaining the trust of our clients and/or potential clients, contact persons at suppliers and/or other business partners and thus, ensuring Saxo Bank’s future business.
+The same applies to the processing of personal data about the employees.

-Protection of personal data requires that appropriate technical and organisational measures are taken to demonstrate a high level of data protection.
+Protection of personal data requires among other things that appropriate technical and organisational measures are implemented to demonstrate a high level of data protection.
 Saxo Bank has adopted a number of internal and external data protection policies, which must be followed by employees of Saxo Bank.

 Additionally, Saxo Bank will monitor, audit and document internal compliance with the data protection policies and applicable statutory data protection requirements, including the General Data Protection Regulation (“GDPR”).

 1.2 “Personal data” is any information which may be related to an identified or identifiable natural person (“data subject”).
-An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, location data, phone number, age, gender, an employee, a job applicant, clients, suppliers and other business partners.
-This also includes special categories of personal data (sensitive personal data) and confidential information such as health information, account number, identification number, location data, an online identifier or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, location data, phone number, age, gender, etc. Such personal data can for instance concern an employee, a job applicant, client/potential client, supplier and other business partners.

-1.3 Although information regarding companies/businesses is not as such personal data, please note that information relating to contacts within such companies/businesses, e.g. name, title, work email, work phone number, etc. is considered personal data.
+1.4 Although information regarding companies/businesses is not as such personal data, please note that information relating to contact persons within such companies/businesses, e.g. name, title, work email, work phone number, etc. is considered personal data.
+However, personal data relating to a personally owned and run business are considered as personal data even if the personal data concern the business.
+Such personal data are considered as relating to an identified or identifiable natural person.

-1.4 Saxo Bank collects and uses personal data for a variety of legitimate business purposes, including establishment and management of customer and supplier relationships, completion of purchase agreements, recruitment and management of all aspects of terms and conditions of employment, communication, fulfilment of legal obligations or requirements, performance of contracts, providing services to clients, etc.
+1.5 Saxo Bank collects and uses personal data for a variety of legitimate business purposes, including establishment and management of customer and supplier relationships, completion of purchase agreements, recruitment and management of all aspects of terms and conditions of employment, communication, fulfillment of legal obligations or requirements, performance of contracts, providing services to clients, etc. When carrying out such processing activities, the first step is to ensure that the general principles relating to the processing of personal data are complied with.

-- Processed lawfully, fairly and in a transparent manner in relation to the data subject;
+- Processed lawfully, fairly and in a transparent manner in relation to the data subject (principle of lawfulness, fairness and transparency);

 - The performance of a contract to which the data subject is party;

-2.2.1 If the collection, registration and further processing of personal data on clients, suppliers, other business relations and employees are based on such a person’s consent to the processing of personal data for one or more specific purposes, Saxo Bank shall be able to demonstrate that the data subject has consented to processing of such personal data.
+2.5.1 If the collection, registration and further processing of personal data on clients, suppliers, other business relations and employees are based on such a person’s consent to the processing of personal data for one or more specific purposes, Saxo Bank shall be able to demonstrate that the data subject has consented to processing of his or her personal data.

 The data subject must actively consent to the processing of personal data by a statement or by a clear affirmative action.